lowcodeunit/public-web-docs/docs/guides/hosting/e-commerce/forestry-11ty-jamcart/develop-site.md

 # Develop Site

 Alright, with setup and configuration out of the way we can get into the more fun part and bring our store to life.
 For this we'll need a main page that lists our products directories as categories and a page for the product details of the selected product.
-In addition, we'll need to hook up our shopping cart and checkout with JamCart.
-So before we head into this next section, head over to [JamCart](https://jamcart.io/) and create your account.
-Once the account is created, select the `Install` link in the left sidebar (more on JamCart in a minute).
+In addition, we'll need to hook up our shopping cart and checkout with Snipcart.
+So before we head into this next section, head over to [Snipcart](https://www.snipcart.com/) and create your account.
+Once the account is created, select the `Install Snipcart` under the tab with the checkbox 1/8 (more on Snipcart in a minute).

 ## Main Layout